 Is there any better smell than fresh banana bread baking?
 OK, well maybe it’s a tough tie between apple pie, cookies and banana bread.

-This banana bread is vegan banana bread with no refined sugar and it tastes like a dream so I’m giving it a little boost to first place.
+This banana bread has no refined sugar and it tastes like a dream so I’m giving it a little boost to first place.
 And we’re going to throw out the option of topping it with chocolate chips and sea salt, because chocolate and sea salt make most everything better.
-Especially when combined with the sweet fruit flavors of vegan banana bread.
+Especially when combined with the sweet fruit flavor of banana.

-If you’re familiar ’round these parts, you’ll know this isn’t strictly a plant based blog, but that certainly doesn’t stop us from enjoy vegan and vegetarian food.
-Personally, the challenge of creating a vegan dish my husband enjoys is twice as much fun as eating it for me.
+If you’ve visited Hunger Thirst Play before, you already know this isn’t strictly a plant based blog, but that certainly doesn’t stop us from enjoy vegan and vegetarian food.

 One thing that did come out of that time – besides accidentally swallowing a sewing needle (that’s a story for another time) – was this banana bread.